 Here’re 10 little-known facts about The GPS Gal:

-1. Her favourite months for leisure travelling seems to be May & June (6 personal overseas trips each), with December following closely behind (5 personal overseas trips).
+1. Her favourite months for leisure travelling seems to be June (7 personal overseas trips), followed by May (6 personal overseas trips), March & December (5 personal overseas trips each).

 2. On the other hand, she has never travelled abroad in February.
 1 exception was a day trip to Johor Bahru (JB) in February 2006, but not counted as going to JB is like going to Sentosa or Pulau Ubin!